 For more information about how to set up and invoke a Web service through the invocation framework, see Implementing Service Invocation Framework, Oracle E-Business Suite Integrated SOA Gateway Implementation Guide and Oracle Workflow and Service Invocation Framework Overview, Oracle E-Business Suite Integrated SOA Gateway Developer's Guide.

 Oracle Integration Repository

 Oracle Integration Repository, an integral part of Oracle E-Business Suite, is the centralized repository that contains numerous interface endpoints exposed by applications within the Oracle E-Business Suite.
 It provides a comprehensive, consistent browsing view of the interface mechanism which lets you easily discover and search on the business interface from the catalog.
-Additionally, users with administrator role can generate Web services by transforming interface definitions to a machine-processable format that complies with Web standards using WSDL.
-Once a Web service is successfully generated, the service can be deployed to the Oracle Application Server.

 Service Enablement Functional Process Flow

 An integration repository administrator or a system integration developer transforms the integration interface definitions resided in Oracle Integration Repository into SOAP-based services described in WSDLs.